Levelized cost of storage (LCoS).

 LCoS helps you identify how cost-effective a battery storage system can be in the long term.
-So you can base your choice of green batteries not only on sustainability, but also on a clear financial rationale.
-The result?
-More control over your investment and a step closer to a green future.
+That way, you can base your choice of green batteries not only on sustainability, but also on a clear financial rationale, for example by taking into account the impact of peak voltage or grid disturbances.

 What is levelized cost of storage?